 When you think about your professional goals for 2019, you’re probably also thinking to 2020, 2021, and beyond.
 Sure, you might be able to find a job in your field or get a promotion in 2019!
 But we all know getting to where you want to go professionally is a marathon, not a sprint.

 Reaching your financial goals requires means thinking long term.
-If you and your spouse make $80,000 a year, it’s unlikely you’ll be able to save for a $50,000 down payment in one year.
+If you and your spouse make $80,000 a year, you probably can’t save for a $50,000 downpayment in one year.
 However, being able to say “we’ll buy a house in three years” makes that number a lot easier to achieve.

-Your financial plan is a roadmap for your marathon, telling you exactly how fast to run and where to find the water cups.
+Your financial plan is a roadmap for your marathon.
+It tells you exactly how fast to run and where to find the water cups.
 Setting your financial plan up for a few years into the future can ensure you’re prepared for the long haul.